 Gas fireplaces can have flames that come in some strange colors.
 Blue flames are common when looking at different gas fireplace options.
 If you want flames that look more natural, you will want to ensure you get a fireplace that provides that.

 Buying generic brands is always a bad idea when it comes to serious products like fireplaces.
 If you insist on going with gas fireplaces, you should limit your search to trusted brand names.
 Some popular gas fireplace brands are Duluth Forge, Procom, and Monessen.
-Each brand has their own features and styles.
+Each brand has its own features and styles.
 You should look into different brands individually to see if it meets all of your requirements in safety, performance, and aesthetics.

 Unfortunately, gas fireplaces have quite a few downsides just like wood fireplaces.
 Many people don’t realize these problems until it is too late and the fireplace is already installed in their home: